deviceinsight/ux4iot-docs/using-react/hooks.md

 }
 ```

-## useTelemetry
+## useMultiTelemetry

-The `useTelemetry` hook is a more sophisticated hook, designed to cover use cases when a lot of telemetry of multiple devices needs to be subscribed to.
+The `useMultiTelemetry` hook is a more sophisticated hook, designed to cover use cases when a lot of telemetry of multiple devices needs to be subscribed to.

 ```typescript
 	const {